-Physical intervention will only be used in the following circumstances:
+Positive handling will only be used in the following circumstances:

-- the child is attempting to harm himself/herself, or his/her actions may result in harm; - there is a substantial risk of physical injury to a member of staff or a member of the public - serious damage to property is being caused - it is the judgement of the member of staff that there is a serious risk of any of the above happening unless immediate action is taken
+- the child is attempting to harm himself/herself, or his/her actions may result in harm; - there is a substantial risk of physical injury to a member of staff or a member of the public - serious damage to property is being caused - it is the judgement of the member of staff that there is a serious risk of any of the above happening unless immediate action is taken avenues to defuse and de-escalate the situation have been pursued or where staff feel that immediate action is required.

 Wherever possible, staff should exhaust a range of appropriate behaviour management strategies aimed at preventing the situation from reaching the point at which physical intervention becomes considered - for example, discussion, persuasion, diversion, a brief period of withdrawal from the main group.
-Physical intervention will therefore only be used as a last resort after all other agreed avenues to defuse and de-escalate the situation have been pursued or where staff feel that immediate action is required.
+Positive handling will therefore only be used as a last resort after all other agreed